-A spinal cord injury may be caused by:
+A spinal cord injury may be caused by incidents such as:

-Symptoms of a spinal cord injury may include:
+Symptoms of a spinal cord injury may include any of the following:

-Keep the person absolutely still and safe until medical help arrives.
+Keep the person completely still and safe until medical help arrives.

 If the person is not alert or responding to you: